 The Department has developed a model for dating violence response policies and reporting which is based on recommendations from both national and state level experts.
 The information and recommendations provided are made available to assist school personnel in the development of guidelines and policies which will be specific and appropriate for their school corporation.

-For complete information and details on the model for dating violence response policies and reporting that has been developed by the IDOE, see the Guidance Document
+For complete information and details on the model for dating violence response policies and reporting that has been developed by the IDOE, see sources listed below.

 - Guidance Document

 - Identified Model Curricular Materials List

 - Safe Place To Learn resource package

 - Teen Dating Violence/Sexual Assault: Creating A Safe Environment Conference Materials

 - United States Department of Education: Dear Colleague Letter